How Does Heroin Work?

 - Disturbed breathing

 - Reduced sex drive

-When snorting continues for long, users may experience some complicated effects.
-Among these cases may involve damage to the brain leading to death.
-Snorting leads to accumulation to the heroin drug in the bloodstream for a longer time since it is slowly taken through to the brain.
+When snorting continues for long periods of time, users may experience some complicated effects.
+Of these, cases may involve damage to the brain leading to death.
+Snorting leads to the accumulation of the drug in the bloodstream for a longer time since it is slowly taken through to the brain.
 Under these circumstances, one might easily get carried away and overdose.

 Heroin is so addictive that once someone starts, efforts to quit often do not work, ending in a relapse.
 This is in part due to the extremely unpleasant withdrawal symptoms that people experience when they stop using.
 These symptoms come on in as little as 6-12 hours after the last dose was taken and climax at around the third day, taking up to a week to fully dissipate.

 Heroin withdrawal symptoms are extremely dangerous to pregnant women and people who have HIV/AIDS.
 Though typically not fatal for most users some symptoms include: